mboussah/MMS-texturing/README.md

-MVS-Texturing
+MMS-Texturing
 --------------------------------------------------------------------------------

-Welcome to our project that textures 3D reconstructions from images.
+Welcome to our project that textures 3D reconstructions from Mobile Mapping System.
 This project focuses on 3D reconstructions generated using structure from motion and multi-view stereo techniques, however, it is not limited to this setting.

-The algorithm was published in Sept.
+The original algorithm was published in Sept.
 2014 on the *European Conference on Computer Vision*.
 Please refer to our project website (http://www.gcc.tu-darmstadt.de/home/proj/texrecon/) for the paper and further information.

-*Please be aware that while the interface of the `texrecon` application is relatively stable the interface of the `tex` library is currently subject to frequent changes.*

 Dependencies
 --------------------------------------------------------------------------------